UWNetworksLab/uProxy-p2p/tools/hermetic_grunt/README.md

 ## Known Issues

-1. Tests using the browser are not working yet.
-We need to install the browsers and tweak the display port.
+1. Tests with Jasmine and PhantomJS are not working yet.
+We get some `property 'pid' not found` error.

-1. Every image build generates a bunch of intermediate images that take a lot of disk space.
-You currently need to manually remove them.
-We need to find a better way to not let them accumulate.